hoosengold/IsoldeBot/README.md

 ```

 <li>Change the prefix if you don't like the <code>*</code> prefix.</li>
 <li>That's it!
-The bot is ready to be deployed! <strong>Be sure to follow another guide on how to deploy the bot on the desired platform.</strong></li>
+The bot is ready to be deployed! <strong>Make sure to follow another guide on how to deploy the bot on the desired platform.</strong></li>
 </ol>
 <h4>Adding new commands:</h4>
 <ol>